GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 ![Structure_Mapping](./images/Strucuture_Mapping_example.png)

 In the UML tool Sparx Enterprise Architect the model structure tree is shown similar to the Cameo containment tree in a "Project Browser" window.
-When model data is transformed to SpecIF this tree structure shall be mapped one to one to a SpecIF Hierarchy so that a data and structure exchange is possible between different UML tools.
+When model data is transformed to SpecIF this tree structure shall be mapped one to one to a SpecIF-Hierarchy so that a data and structure exchange is possible between different UML tools.

 ## Examples